LBC-LNBio/pyKVFinder/docs/_sources/_tutorial/index.rst.txt

 A depth characterization, that includes maximum depth, average depth and defining depth of cavity points, is performed on the detected cavities.

-``pyKVFinder.depth`` takes the detected cavities, the number of cavities and the grid spacing (``step``) and returns a tuple with a NumPy array with the depth of the cavity points in the 3D grid, a dictionary with the maximum depth of the detected cavities and a dictionary with the average depth of the detected cavities.
+``pyKVFinder.depth`` takes the detected cavities and the grid spacing (``step``) and returns a tuple with a NumPy array with the depth of the cavity points in the 3D grid, a dictionary with the maximum depth of the detected cavities and a dictionary with the average depth of the detected cavities.

 .. code-block:: python

-  >>> depths, max_depth, avg_depth = pyKVFinder.depth(cavities, ncav, step=step)
+  >>> depths, max_depth, avg_depth = pyKVFinder.depth(cavities, step=step)
   >>> depths
   array([[[0., 0., 0., ..., 0., 0., 0.],
         [0., 0., 0., ..., 0., 0., 0.],